samlaubscher/Bristol-Blackbook/README.md

 ### Mobile Multi Content

-When viewping pages such as the profile page on mobile, content is displayed in rows of 2 with headers splitting up the sections.
+When viewing pages such as the profile page on mobile, content is displayed in rows of 2 with headers splitting up the sections.

 <div align="center">
 <img src="static\images\readme\wireframes\mobile-multi-content.jpg" alt="Wireframe 1" width="300">